y-takashina/HtmZetaOne/README.md

 - Coincidence patterns
   - The coincidence patterns are stored in `Node.SpatialPooler`.
 - Temporal groups
   - The temporal groups are not stored in a `Node` directly.
 You can calculate which temporal groups a coincidence pattern belongs to by calling `Node.Forward(index)`.
-The `index` in the argument is the index of the coincidence pattern in the node's SpatialPooer.
+The `index` in the argument is assumed to be an index of the coincidence pattern in the node's SpatialPooer.

 ## Examples
 ### Feedforward example (clustering)